girwandhakal/Speech-Act-Analysis/README.md

 - **command-line-code-crf-model.txt**
   Example command-line code to run the pretrained CRF model from [childes-speech-acts](https://github.com/mitjanikolaus/childes-speech-acts) on the prepared CSV files to generate annotated outputs.

-## Citation

-If you use this repository, please cite:

-> Nikolaus, M. (2024). *childes-speech-acts* [Computer software].
-GitHub. https://github.com/mitjanikolaus/childes-speech-acts